 Making the falafel requires a bit more steps than the tzatziki, but I promise it's super easy.
-Fist things first, either cook the chickpeas, or strain canned chickpeas.
+First things first, either cook the chickpeas or strain canned chickpeas.
 Whenever I make this falafel gyro recipe I always like to cook dried chickpeas, so I can properly measure out the amount I need.
 It also helps that it's more affordable that way!

-Once you have the chickpeas measured out add them to a blender, or food processor (food processor works best).
-Next, roughly chop the onion, parsley and garlic.
+Once you have the chickpeas measured out add them to a blender, or food processor (a food processor works best).
+Next, roughly chop the onion, parsley, and garlic.
 This helps prevent clumps of onion, parsley, or garlic in the falafel.
 Add to the food processor.